 How can you continue to make reading exciting so your child won't turn her attention to television or the tempting mélange of electronic gizmos at her disposal?
 You can't if you race through a story in a monotone so you can pop off the light at bedtime.
 Instead, read aloud with gusto, exhilaration, and joy.
-Make kids feel the roiling seas, the warm breezes that blow on a summer night.
+Make kids feel the roiling seas and the warm breezes that blow on a summer night.
 When reading is a pleasurable experience, children stay connected to the story — and to you.

 To make the most of your reading time:

 - Ham it up!
 Read slowly enough for your child to build mental pictures of what he hears.
 Stop periodically so he can study the pictures in the book without feeling hurried.
 Raise or lower your voice to build drama and suspense.
 Dialogue adds life to a story, so scan a book before you read and follow the implied stage directions.
 If a character shouts, raise your voice!
 If he speaks in a stern voice, do the same.

 - Vary your subject matter as well as the kinds of things you read.
 Wordless picture books give kids the chance to tell their own stories as they "read," jump-starting the creative process.
 Let your child's imagination soar, and show her how excited you are by her ideas.

 - Hunt for books that match your child's interests.
 When you make a point of finding books on subjects dear to your child's heart, you not only stimulate his interest in literature but let him know that you value what he thinks and does.